kachan2/MealMe/doc/S3_ImplementationAndIndexing.md

 ## Query 2:
 ### Description:
-Gather easy and fast recipes that have less than 10 steps, take less than 30 minutes, and require less than 10 ingredients.
+Gather easy and fast recipes that have less than 10 steps and require less than 10 ingredients.
 ```
 SELECT RecipeId
 FROM Recipes NATURAL JOIN Requires
-WHERE time < 30 AND NumberOfSteps <10
+WHERE NumberOfSteps <10
 GROUP BY RecipeId
 HAVING COUNT(IngredientName) < 10;
 ```